 More than with any other job, the responsibilities of a CEO diverge from the duties and the measurement.

 The CEO’s duties are what she actually does, the responsibilities she doesn’t delegate.
 Some things can’t be delegated.
-Creating culture, building the senior management team, financing road shows, and, indeed, the delegation itself can be done only by the CEO.
+Creating culture, modeling values, building the senior management team, financing road shows, ultimate approval of how money gets spent, and, indeed, the delegation itself can be done only by the CEO.